usf-cs360-spring2019/usf-cs360-spring2019.github.io/_homework/homework-1.md

 {% include section.html level="h3" name="A Level Functionality" %}

 This level has the same requirements as the C level functionality, except for a third Tableau prototype.

+{% include section.html level="h2" name="Hints" %}

+  - In Tableau, you can group together categories.
+Just click the categories you want to group, and select the paperclip icon to group them together.
+This will create a "Column Name (group)" dimension, and you can click that to edit the groupings and group names.
+This is especially helpful if there are many categories with very few items.

+  - In Tableau, you can export the data specific to each worksheet.
+I recommend you use that data for each of your D3 visualizations to make things easier.
+For example, if you group by weekday in one of your Tableau worksheets, you can export a dataset grouped by weekday to use in your D3 visualization.

+  - Keep in mind that showing data grouped by district may be misleading, since the districts do not have equal populations or areas.
+(I was not able to find population numbers or number or police officers per district/station.)
+It is still interesting to see, but you cannot conclude crime is more or less likely in one district versus the other without knowing more ground truth.

+  - The visualization should be your unique take on the dataset.
+However, there are a lot of D3 examples on the web that you are welcome to reference.
+Just be sure to properly cite your references and avoid copying/pasting large chunks of code without attribution.

+  - DO NOT VISUALIZE THIS ON A MAP.
+We'll get to map visualizations later.